PSSRA/pssra.github.io/content/join/national.md

 ## Local Comrades
 - Member of the public as far as National SRA is concerned
+- NOT technically a "member" of either SRA or PSSRA
 - Yearly donation: $25, may be waived by Chapter Treasurer
 - Only allowed to vote in elections for some chapter officers
 - Not allowed to vote on bylaws amendments